kimwoonggon/CUDA-Challenge/day16/README.md

-# Day 16: Revisiting Array Summation - Optimization with Shared Memory and Thread Coarsening, RTX A4000 Limit Testing
+# Day 16: Revisiting Day 5 - Optimization with Shared Memory and Thread Coarsening, RTX A4000 Limit Testing

 **Objective:**
 - **Re-optimize Array Summation for RTX A4000:** Revisit the array summation problem from Day 5 and apply advanced optimization techniques, specifically targeting the limits and capabilities of an NVIDIA RTX A4000 GPU.
 This includes shared memory and thread coarsening to maximize performance on this architecture.